cloudfoundry/gorouter/README.md

 `isolation_segment` determines which routers will register route.
 Only Gorouters configured with the matching isolation segment will register the route.
 If a value is not provided, the route will be registered only by Gorouters set to the `all` or `shared-and-segments` router table sharding modes.
 Refer to the job properties for [Gorouter](https://github.com/cloudfoundry-incubator/routing-release/blob/develop/jobs/gorouter/spec) for more information.

 `tls_port` is the port that Gorouter will use to attempt TLS connections with the registered backends. `router.backends.tls_pem` must be configured with a certificate authority used to generate the certificates for the backend.
 If `router.backend.enable_tls` has been set to true, the router will prefer `tls_port` over `port` if present.
 Otherwise, `port` will be preferred, and messages with only `tls_port` will be rejected with an error message in the logs.

+`server_cert_domain_san` indicates a string that Gorouter will look for in a Subject Alternative Name (SAN) of the TLS certificate hosted by the backend to validate instance identity.
+Used when `tls_port` is provided in the registration message and Gorouter is configured to inititate TLS connections to backends (manifest property `backends.enable_tls: true`).
+When the value of `server_cert_domain_san` does not match a SAN in the server certificate, and route TTL has not expired, Gorouter will mark the backend unhealthy for 30s and retry another backend.
+If the valiation fails after TTL has expired, Gorouter will prune the backend and retry another backend for the route if one exists.

 Additionally, if the `host` and `tls_port` pair matches an already registered `host` and `port` pair, the previously registered route will be overwritten and Gorouter will now attempt TLS connections with the `host` and `tls_port` pair.
 The same is also true if the `host` and `port` pair matches an already registered `host` and `tls_port` pair, except Gorouter will no longer attempt TLS connections with the backend.